Guidelines

 Section A2 deals with AC Magnetic Fields, and section A3 deals with Radio Frequency (RF) EMFs.
 (So-called “dirty electricity” is defined by our profession as the electric and magnetic field components in the room from harmonics of the fundamental frequency of electricity on power lines in homes, which in North America is 60 Hz.)

-For Radio Frequency (RF) EMFs, we want our clients to sleep in bedrooms that ideally have 10 microWatts per meter squared (µW/m2) or less, which is very difficult to achieve in urban and suburban homes, as well as with WiFi routers in operation somewhere in the house overnight.
+For Radio Frequency (RF) EMFs, we want our clients to sleep in bedrooms that ideally have 10 microWatts per meter squared (µW/m2) or less, which is very difficult to achieve in urban and suburban homes with cell antennas nearby, as well as with WiFi routers in operation somewhere in the house overnight and the charging on the bedside table of cell phones not placed into Airplane Mode (with WiFi and Bluetooth turned “Off” through true Settings while in Airplane Mode).

-These English language guidelines are used by the Building Biology Institute (BBI) with the permission of the IBN.
-You can access the direct link to the IBN’s guidelines from their website by clicking here.
+These guidelines, which are published periodically by the IBN, are used by the Building Biology Institute (BBI) with the permission of the IBN as recommended guidelines for our practitioners trained by the BBI here in North America.
+You can access the direct link to the IBN’s newest guidelines from their website by clicking here.

 In addition, to see more examples of healthy building guidelines, see the Services page of the website for Safe Living Technologies, then scroll down to “EMF/RF Exposure Guidelines”.
 Or, access the page directly by clicking here.

-To view the updated set of Building BiologyTM Evaluation Guidelines for a safer indoor EMF environment, click HERE.
+To view a PDF of the most recent set of Building BiologyTM Evaluation Guidelines for a safer indoor EMF environment, click HERE.
+For EMF levels of Magnetic, Electric and Radio Frequency Fields, print out pages one and two of that PDF.